cloudera-cemea/CDF_vHOL/README.md

     GROUP BY
     a.window_start, a.window_end, a.severity, b.severity_desc
     ````

+  	> Please make sure you're changing your userid for the syslog_data table, as well as the syslog_severity (remove what's between the square brackets in the join and start typing "severity" for auto-complete to happen)

     Click **Execute** and check the results to verify that everything works as expected.